Quick Answer

 Healthcare

-Cyprus has both public and private healthcare.
-Since 2019, the General Healthcare System (GHS, or GeSY in Greek) provides universal coverage funded through payroll contributions.
+Cyprus operates both public and private healthcare systems.
+The General Healthcare System (GHS, or GeSY in Greek) has provided universal coverage since 2019, funded through payroll contributions at a rate of 2.65% (maximum EUR 4,770 annually).

 If you are employed or self-employed and registered with GHS, your basic healthcare is covered with minimal co-payments: